How to create your

 Lack of explainability - can you explain and understand how the agents reached a decision?

-Do we know why the agents have went off-course and did the wrong action?
+Do we know why the agents have gone off-course and did the wrong action?
 You should consider logging the messages that are sent between the agents, as this will give you insight into their discussions and why they made a decision.

 Looped conversations - have you restricted the number of messages between the agents?